KOND: Early years

-Univision/Uforia era (2005–present)
+Univision/Uforia era (2005–2025)

 In October 2005, Pappas Telecasting Cos. sold KVBE to Univision Radio for $10 million.
 Univision began programming the station immediately via a time brokerage agreement and changed its call letters to KRDA on January 31, 2006.

 On August 2, 2016, KRDA exchanged frequencies with KOND, sending the Spanish adult hits format to 92.1 FM.
 The station at 107.5 FM became KOND, a regional Mexican outlet branded "La Jefa 107.5".

-KOND was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022, approved by the Federal Communications Commission (FCC) that November, and completed in January 2023.
+KOND was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022, approved by the Federal Communications Commission (FCC) that November, and completed on December 30, 2022.
 Under the terms of the deal, Univision agreed to continue programming the station for up to one year under a local marketing agreement.

+Latino Media Network era (2024-present)

+On January 1, 2025, "La Jefa 107.5" branding was changed to "La Explosiva 107.5", with no change in format.